floatrx/nextjs-supabase/readme.md

 # Press enter to open the browser and login to your Supabase account
 # paste the OTP code into the terminal

-# Try to run the command again
+# Try to run the command
 pnpm gen:types
 ```